prjunnamed/prjcombine/docs/xc9500/database.rst

 Tile
 ====

-A tile is a structure describing a set of device fuses.
+A tile is a structure describing a set of chip fuses.
 There are multiple kinds of tiles used to describe the bitstream.
 The base structure of a tile is the same for all of these kinds.